nu0ma/spanner-assert/README.md

 ## Quick Start

-1. Start the Spanner emulator (optional) and note the connection settings you want to validate against.
+1. Start the Spanner emulator and note the connection settings.

 2. Create an expectations YAML file: